 BodyTite vs. CoolSculpting

-According to Medical News Today, CoolSculpting uses a tool that freezes fat cells.
+CoolSculpting uses a tool that freezes fat cells.
 However, there’s no need to make an incision to remove the cells.
-Instead, the freezing causes the cells to die and the body eventually breaks them down and flushes them out.
+Instead, the freezing causes the cells to die, and the body eventually breaks them down and flushes them out.

-Like BodyTite, CoolSculpting doesn’t offer big results in fat loss.
+Like BodyTite, CoolSculpting doesn’t offer significant results in fat loss.
 Most people who undergo CoolSculpting eliminate only around 25 percent of the fat cells in the target area.

 What Users Are Saying